gildas-lormeau/zip.js/tests/fidelity/README.md

 ## Cross-writer status (2026-08-11)

+The input tree covers regular and empty files, an executable, a symlink, unicode and space-containing names, a subdirectory, and a file with an odd-second mtime.
+Verified
-Byte-identical: all Python zipfile, jar and Info-ZIP archives except Info-ZIP `-9` (the uid/gid fallback passes non-minimally encoded 0x7875 fields through `extraField` instead of the `uid`/`gid` options; jar required explicit `externalFileAttributes: 0` support, added right after the first sweep).
+byte-identical: all Python zipfile archives (including entry/archive comments and the empty archive), all jar archives (including `cf` with manifest), and Info-ZIP archives — including `-y` symlinks, `-z` archive comments and ZipCrypto payload copies — except for entries hit by the classes below.
+The uid/gid fallback passes non-minimally encoded 0x7875 fields through `extraField` instead of the `uid`/`gid` options.

 Known unreproducible classes, i.e. states the writer cannot express:

-1. Extra fields with different payloads in the local header and the central directory: ditto writes 0x5855 with 12 bytes locally and 8 in the central directory; 7-Zip writes the NTFS field in the central directory only. zip.js always mirrors extra fields.
+1. Extra fields with different payloads in the local header and the central directory: ditto writes 0x5855 with 12 bytes locally and 8 in the central directory; 7-Zip writes the NTFS field in the central directory only (and orders it before the AES field). zip.js always mirrors extra fields.
 2. Compression level bit flags (bits 1-2) on stored entries: Info-ZIP `-9` keeps the flags when it falls back to store; zip.js only sets them for deflate.
+3. DOS times rounded up: Info-ZIP rounds the mtime up to the next 2-second boundary (including fractional seconds) while the extended timestamp keeps the floored value;
+   zip.js derives both fields from `lastModDate` by truncation.
+Only observable when a 0x5455/NTFS field exposes the exact mtime.
+4. Populated local CRC/sizes together with bit 3: Info-ZIP fills the local header even when it writes a data descriptor; zip.js zeroes those fields per APPNOTE 4.4.4.
+5. ZipCrypto without a data descriptor (7-Zip): zip.js always sets bit 3 for ZipCrypto because its password verification byte is derived from the DOS time.
+6. Compression methods without a registered codec: bzip2 (12) and LZMA (14) from Python.
+   Closable with `registerCodec` replay codecs if ever needed.
+7. Non-UTF-8 (cp437/ANSI) filenames: the writer always encodes names as UTF-8; no local
+   generator produces such archives, so this class is latent until wild files are added.